George C. Peery: Early life and education

-In 1907 he married Nancy Bane Gillespie, daughter of a prominent Tazewell attorney, Albert P. Gillespie, and they had three children, Albert G. Peery, George C. Peery, Jr., and Nancy Peery Whitley.
+In 1907 he married Nancy Bane Gillespie, daughter of a prominent Tazewell attorney and Republican politician, Albert P. Gillespie, who had been a delegate to the Virginia Constitutional Convention of 1902.
+They had three children, Albert G. Peery (born 1908), George C. Peery, Jr.(born 1910), and Nancy Peery Whitley (born 1916).
+Peery was also the lay leader of the Main Street Methodist Church in Tazewell, where W.P.
+Eastwood was pastor.

 Career

-Peery then returned to Southwestern Virginia to practice law, first setting up a practice in Tazewell, but after two years moving across the mountains to Wise, Virginia. he returned to Tazewell in 1915 to settle his father in law's estate and soon joined Gillespie's former partners A.C.
-Buchanan and Archibald C. Chapman to form Chapman, Peery, and Buchanan. he also began political involvement, chosen as Democratic elector at large on the Wilson-Marshall ticket in 1916 and in 1920 became chairman of the Ninth District Democratic committee.
+Peery then returned to far Southwestern Virginia to practice law, first setting up a practice in Tazewell when admitted to the Virginia bar in 1897, where he later noted that he earned exactly $200 in his first twelve months of private legal practice.
+He decided to specialize in title work, expanding his practice to nearby Wise and Dickinson County as well as eastern Kentucky, and eventually moved to Wise, Virginia.
+He returned to Tazewell in 1915 to settle his father in law's estate and soon joined Gillespie's former partners A.C.
+Buchanan and Archibald C. Chapman to form Chapman, Peery, and Buchanan.
+He also began political involvement, chosen as Democratic elector at large on the Wilson-Marshall ticket in 1916 and in 1920 became chairman of the Ninth District Democratic committee.

-Peery was elected to the Congress, representing the 9th Congressional district of Virginia in 1922.
-His victory was considered an early test of the Byrd Organization.
-Peery served from 1923 to 1929 and was a delegate to the Democratic National Convention in 1920 and 1924.
+In 1922, voters in Virginia's 9th congressional district elected Peery to the United States House of Representatives.
+He succeeded C. Bascom Slemp, who had not sought re-election and thus became the last Republican to serve in Virginia's congressional delegation for decades.
+Peery defeated Republican John H. Hassinger, and two years later defeated Republican C. Henry Harman.
+Peery's victory was considered an early test for the Byrd Organization.
+Peery won re-election twice, serving from 1923 to 1929 and also was a delegate to the Democratic National Convention in 1920 and 1924.

-Peery resigned in 1929 to become a member of the State Corporation Commission, serving from 1929 to 1933.
+In 1929, Peery resigned to become a member of the State Corporation Commission, serving from 1929 to 1933.
 Then newly elected Senator Byrd approached him to run for governor in 1933.
 Peery accepted and won the November election.

-As governor, he created unemployment insurance and, after the repeal of prohibition, he created Virginia's Alcohol Beverage Control board.
+As governor, Peery created unemployment insurance and, after the repeal of prohibition, he created Virginia's Alcohol Beverage Control board.
 In 1936, Governor Peery signed into law the act that created the Virginia State Parks.
+On June 15, 1936, Peery attended the initial opening ceremony for the six new state parks at (then whites-only) Hungry Mother State Park, in Smyth County near the Emory and Henry College campus.
+He was introduced by former governor E. Lee Trinkle of Wytheville, and remarked that the state park system was something good that came out of the Great Depression, and not only provided CCC jobs for those who lost them in that crisis and needed recreation space for working families, but would continue to help the local economy through tourism.

 After his retirement as governor, Peery joined the board of trustees of both Washington and Lee University and Hollins College.